swissictedu/ipa-toolkit-platform/README.md

 The following steps describe how to set up the IPA toolkit.

 ### Environment
-These steps describe how to set up the system environment on Ubuntu 20.04:
+These steps describe how to set up the system environment on Ubuntu 20.04 LTS:

 1. Install updates <br> `apt update && apt upgrade`
 1. Install Docker dependencies <br> `apt install apt-transport-https ca-certificates curl gnupg lsb-release`